sfigg/commercialization-public/design/compatibility/1709/device-storage.md

 -   If the LBPRZ bit in ReadCapacity(16) return is set to one, the SAS SSD device must set LBPRZ bit of Logical Block Provisioning VPD page to one.

-(If Implemented) Firmware Download & Activate
+(Server Only) Firmware Download & Activate

 SAS devices implementing the ability to download and activate firmware, i.e., command WRITE BUFFER, shall behave in the following way: